 In this practice we take complaints very seriously indeed and try to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.
 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to patients‟ concerns in a caring and sensitive way.

 - If a patient complains on the telephone or at the reception desk, we will listen to their complaint and attempt to deal with it.
-If that staff member is unable to deal with the complaint, we will offer to refer him or her to the Senior Receptionist immediately or, if necessary, the Practice Manager.
-If the Practice Manager is not available at the time, then the patient will be told when they will be able to talk to her and arrangements will be made for this to happen.
+If that staff member is unable to deal with the complaint, we will offer to refer him or her to the Senior Receptionist immediately or, if necessary, the Senior Nurse.
+If the Senior Nurse is not available at the time, then the patient will be told when they will be able to talk to her and arrangements will be made for this to happen.
 The member of staff will take brief details of the complaint, document them and pass them on.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.

 - If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the orthodontist, unless the patient does not want this to happen.

 - We will acknowledge the patient’s complaint in writing and enclose a copy of this code of practice as soon as possible, normally within three working days.
 We will seek to investigate the complaint within ten working days of receipt to give an explanation of the circumstances that led to the complaint.
 If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
 If we are unable to investigate the complaint within ten working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.